openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/scheduling_course.rst

   .. note::
-    For courses on edX.org, you must communicate the course start and end dates and times to your edX Program Manager to ensure the information is accurate on the course About page.
+    For courses on edX.org, you must communicate the course start and end dates and times to your edX Partner Manager to ensure the information is accurate on the course About page.

 ============================